canvas-medical/documentation/collections/_api/practitioner.md

             description:
               An identifier for the practitioner as this agent.
               <br><br>
-              This is the NPI number of Staff in Canvas database.
+              This is the NPI number of the Practitioner in Canvas.
               <br><br>
               It accepts only one array item.
-That signle item must have **system** set to "http://hl7.org/fhir/sid/us-npi" and the **value** must be a 10 digit number.
+That single item must have `system` set to "http://hl7.org/fhir/sid/us-npi" and the value must be a 10 digit number.
           - name: active
             type: boolean
             description: A boolean to specify if the practitioner is active in the healthcare system.
 If this value is not set, Canvas will default this to true.
           - name: name
             type: array[json]
             required: true
-            description: The name(s) associated with the practitioner.
+            description: The name associated with the practitioner.
-            create_description: >-
-              The name(s) associated with the practitioner.
-Value for "use" must be set to "usual".
-At this point, this API is accepting only "family" (last) name and only one "given" name.
-See the payload examples for concrete details.
-            update_description: >-
-              The name(s) associated with the practitioner.
-Value for "use" must be set to "usual".
-At this point, this API is accepting only "family" (last) name and only one "given" name.
-See the payload examples for concrete details.
+            attributes:
+              - name: use
+                type: string
+                description: The `use` attribute must be set to **usual** for Practitioner.
+                required: true
+              - name: family
+                type: string
+                description: Practitioner's last name.
+                required: true
+              - name: given
+                type: array[string]
+                required: true
+                description: Practitioner's first name.
+Only one first name is allowed.
           - name: telecom
             type: array[json]
+            required: true
+            description: Practitioner contact point(s) (email / phone / fax).
-            description: >-
+            create_description: >-
               Practitioner contact point(s) (email / phone / fax).
               <br><br>
-              At least one contact field with the specifications **'system'**: **'phone'** and **'use'**: **'work'** is designated as the primary phone for staff or users.
+              At least one contact point with the specifications `system`: **phone** and `use`: **work** is required and it is designated as the primary phone for the Practitioner.
               <br><br>
-              There must be exactly one contact field with the specifications **'system'**: **'email'** and **'rank'**: **1**.
-An error will be triggered if there is more than one email with rank 1, however, multiple emails with other ranks (e.g., rank 2, 3, 4, etc.) are allowed.
+              There must be exactly one contact point with the specifications `system`: **email** and `rank`: **1**.
+An error will be triggered if there is more than one `email` with `rank` set to **1**, however, multiple emails with other ranks (e.g., rank 2, 3, 4, etc.) are allowed.
+            update_description: >-
+              Practitioner contact point(s) (email / phone / fax).
               <br><br>
+              At least one contact point with the specifications `system`: **phone** and `use`: **work** is required as the primary phone for the Practitioner.
+              <br><br>
+              There must be exactly one contact point with the specifications `system`: **email** and `rank`: **1**.
+An error will be triggered if there is more than one `email` with `rank` set to **1**, however, multiple emails with other ranks (e.g., rank 2, 3, 4, etc.) are allowed.
+              <br><br>
-              **IMPORTANT**: Updating email contact fields is not permitted, during updates, the values must remain unchanged from the original creation or retrieval.
+              **IMPORTANT**: Updating email contact points is not permitted.
+During updates, the values must remain unchanged from the original creation or retrieval.
             attributes:
               - name: id
                 type: string
-                description: The identifier (ID) of the telecom (contact point) record in Canvas database.
+                description: The identifier (ID) of the telecom (contact point) record in Canvas.
                 create_description:
-                  The identifier (ID) of the telecom (contact point) record in Canvas database. <br><br>
+                  The identifier (ID) of the telecom (contact point) record in Canvas. <br><br>
                   This "id" property is only needed during updates.
 For more info on that, check the update part of these docs.
                 update_description:
-                  The identifier (ID) of the telecom (contact point) record in Canvas database. <br><br>
+                  The identifier (ID) of the telecom (contact point) record in Canvas. <br><br>
-                  If you want to update specific telecom record in Canvas database, you are going to use this property to target that record. <br><br>
+                  If you want to update a specific telecom record in Canvas, use this property to target that record. <br><br>
                   If you omit "id" during update, a new telecom record will be created.
               - name: system
                 type: string